THGLab/X-EISDv2/README.rst

 I configured the CI pipeline to my needs by taking bits and pieces from many places.
-Kudos to `python-nameless`_ and `cookiecutter-pylibrary`_; two primary sources of information for the *python-project-skeleton* repository, especially in the first versions using Travis and Appveyor.
+Kudos to `python-nameless`_ and `cookiecutter-pylibrary`_; two primary sources of information for the *X-EISDv2* repository, especially in the first versions using Travis and Appveyor.

 When migrating to GitHub Actions, I based my choices on the version bump and